Meänmaa: Language

 On the Swedish side of the valley, Finnish was still the majority language until the 20th century.
 This is obvious in the many Finnish village and other place names on the Swedish side of the border.
 The number of Finnish speakers has now declined drastically, because of national Swedish influence and compulsory schooling in Swedish.
-People in the younger generations mostly have Swedish as their mother tongue.
+People in the younger generations mostly have Swedish as their primary language, though it is still widely spoken in many homes as a secondary language.

-The local form of speech, Meänkieli, has today been acknowledged as a minority language in Sweden.
+The local Finnic variant, Meänkieli, has been recognised as a minority language in Sweden.
 The people who speak it are often referred to as Tornedalians, although this term could also be defined as referring to people living in Meänmaa, who are not all speakers of Meänkieli.
 The originally Finnish-speaking land area is far greater than the actual river valley; it extends as far west as Gällivare.
 Although confusing from a geographic point of view, this whole area is often referred to as Meänmaa.
+Meänmaa, Sápmi and Swedish areas bind together, most places in Norrbottens län have three names, but are mostly called by their Swedish name which often just has a different spelling.
+For example Kiruna is called Kieruna (Meänkieli), Giron (North Sámi), and Kiruna (Swedish), but is mainly known as Kiruna.

 The area where Meänkieli is spoken is also called Meänmaa.
-Since 15 June, 2006, the Tornedalians have their own flag.
+Since 15 June 2006, the Tornedalians have their own flag.